Fudenberg-Research-Group/fastaFRiP/README.md

 | SRR5085157 | SRR5085158 |
 </center>

+#### generating bim/bed files

-Once you set up configuration file, you can run the below command line in the terminal.
+Once you set up configuration file, you can run the below command line in the terminal to generate required bim/bed files:

 ```
 snakemake --use-conda --cores $Ncores --configfile config/config.yml
 ```
-* Make sure there are available computing resource
+* Make sure there are available computing resource\
   Tips: [Number of cores] * [number of process in config.yml] <= the total number of cpus you have

 After you generate bam files and bed files with the above command line, you can use `calculate_frip.py` to calculate FRiP value.